-13. The Governing Body may elect to an Emeritus Fellowship anyone who, having held an Official Fellowship or a Professorial Fellowship or a Supernumerary Fellowship, has vacated such Fellowship (a) after not less than 20 years' service to the College (whether as Fellow or otherwise) or (b) on reaching the age of retirement.
+14. The Governing Body may elect to an Emeritus Fellowship anyone who, having held an Official Fellowship or a Professorial Fellowship or a Supernumerary Fellowship, has vacated such Fellowship (a) after not less than 20 years' service to the College (whether as Fellow or otherwise) or (b) on reaching the age of retirement, as defined in the University's regulations.
 An Emeritus Fellow shall not receive any pecuniary emolument as a Fellow but may enjoy such other privileges and advantages as the Governing Body shall from time to time determine.